varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

 	An object Varnish delivers from cache.

    miss
-	An object Varnish fetches from the backend.
-It may or may not be put in the cache, that depends.
+	An object Varnish fetches from the backend before it is served to the client.
+The object may or may not be put in the cache, that depends.

    pass
 	An object Varnish does not try to cache, but simply fetches